simde-utc/portail/documentation/backend/authentication.md

 ],
 ```

-`class` corresponds to the authentification service and `model` to the model.
+`class` corresponds to the authentication service and `model` to the model.

 ## LoginController